Ongiik/Ongiik/README.md

 My name is Benen and I am currently a full-time computer science student looking for a Summer 2024 Internship!

-🌱 I’m currently learning ReactJS, node, and Python on my free time.
+🌱 I’m currently learning ReactJS, NodeJS, and Python on my free time.
+Hopeful to dig into Express and MongoDB in the near future.

 😄 Interests:
 * Web development.